JeffreyTangMain/GBAFE_Lua/GBA FE RNG Script README.txt

 Credits to Rolanmen1, Vykan12, and TR143 for the development of the original GBA Fire Emblem RNG script and the search function.
 Below is the original README from TR143's script with additional commands from my modifications to their script.
+The BizHawk one is the primary one being updated, and so this Readme will reflect that script.
+The VBA one has most of the features, but will not be updated as the emulator is effectively outdated for TAS purposes.

 INSTRUCTIONS
 There are a bunch of buttons that you can press to do things: